No-Bake Chocolate Oatmeal Cookies

-These are my kids’ favorite cookies, and they are soooo easy!
+These are my kids’ favorite cookies, and they are soooo quick!

 I grew up on these.
-As a child, my dad’s mom would make these for my dad, who also loved them.
-Little did I know, when I started looking for the recipe, that the traditional recipe uses PEANUT BUTTER, which is a banned item/words at our house due to my son having a severe peanut allergy.
-So I decided to come up with a recipe that didn’t use peanut butter as a binding agent.
-Here you go!
+My dad’s mom would make these for my dad, who also loved them.
+Little did I know, when I started looking for the recipe, that the traditional recipe uses PEANUT BUTTER, which is a banned item/word at our house due to my son having a severe peanut allergy.
+So I decided to come up with a version that didn’t use peanut butter as a binding agent.

 - 2 cups sugar

 - 1 stick unsalted butter

 - 2 oz. unsweetened chocolate baking squares (Most baking chocolate comes in a four-ounce bar.)

 - 1/2 cup milk (low fat, fat-free, almond milk, etc.)

 What you need: